Spotlight

 About the champion

-The Wick - Photographer: Neequay Dreph Dsane
+The Wick Culture - Photographer: Neequay Dreph Dsane

 Curator, writer and lecturer Péjú Oshin was an easy choice for this week’s champion – she has a history of supporting young and emerging artists and cultural producers through her work at Tate, Barbican and Wellcome Collection.
 In addition to currently working at Gagosian as associate director, she is an associate lecturer on fashion and culture at Central Saint Martins and the author of Between Words & Space, a collection of poetry and prose.